kitao/pyxel/README.md

   The number of the elapsed frames

 - `init(width, height, [title], [fps], [quit_key], [display_scale], [capture_scale], [capture_sec])`<br>
-  Initialize the Pyxel application with screen size (`width`, `height`).
-The following can be specified as options: the window title with `title`, the frame rate with `fps`, the key to quit the application with `quit_key`, the scale of the display with `display_scale`, the scale of the screen capture with `capture_scale`, and the maximum recording time of the screen capture video with `capture_sec`.<br>
+  Initialize the Pyxel application with the screen size (`width`, `height`).
+The following options can be specified: the window title with `title`, the frame rate with `fps`, the key to quit the application with `quit_key`, the display scale with `display_scale`, the screen capture scale with `capture_scale`, and the maximum recording time of the screen capture video with `capture_sec`.<br>
   e.g. `pyxel.init(160, 120, title="My Pyxel App", fps=60, quit_key=pyxel.KEY_NONE, capture_scale=3, capture_sec=0)`

 - `run(update, draw)`<br>
-  Start the Pyxel application and call `update` function for frame update and `draw` function for drawing.
+  Start the Pyxel application and call the `update` function for frame update and the `draw` function for drawing.

 - `show()`<br>
   Show the screen and wait until the `Esc` key is pressed.

 - `flip()`<br>
   Refresh the screen by one frame.
 The application exits when the `Esc` key is pressed.
-This function does not work in the web version.
+This function is not available in the web version.

 - `quit()`<br>
   Quit the Pyxel application.